Kawaxte/TwentyTenLauncher/README.md

+# TwentyTen Launcher

-## What is AlphacraftLauncher?
+## Overview
-AlphacraftLauncher is a repurpose of the original Minecraft Launcher released on 29 June 2010.
+TwentyTen Launcher (TTLauncher) is a modified version of the original Minecraft Launcher, which was released on June 29, 2010.

-By default, AlphacraftLauncher will download **Beta 1.1_02** as it was the last version of Minecraft to be released in 2010, and is what powers 'AlphaPlace', the popular legacy Minecraft server.

-This launcher can run versions from **indev 0.13 (20091223-2)** up to **1.5.2** as they were the first and last to support the legacy working directory system, and the loading of the 'net.minecraft.client.MinecraftApplet' class, but if you want to be historically adequate, start from **infdev (20100629)** and end at **Beta 1.2_02**.
+It is capable of running versions of Minecraft ranging from indev 0.13 (20091223-2) to 1.5.2.
+These versions were chosen because they were the first and last to support the legacy working directory system and the loading of the 'net.minecraft.client.MinecraftApplet' class.
+If you want to be historically accurate, you can start with infdev (20100629) and end at Beta 1.2_02.

-> You need a minimum of Java 8 or greater to run this application.
+__It is important to note that you will need a minimum of Java 8 or greater to run this application.__
 ## Features
-- You can sign in using a *valid* Microsoft account.
+- Sign in using a valid Microsoft or Mojang account.
-  - Enter (*case insensitive*) "**$MICROSOFT**:**$CORPORATION**" as the login credentials to initiate the MSA.
+- Manage various indev, Alpha, and Beta versions of Minecraft through instances.
 - Support for skins and the usage of sound proxy.
-  - Due to the way the launcher works, it is nearly impossible to add specific sound proxy ports to specific versions of the game.
-- Out-of-box compatibility with MCPatcher and ModLoader.
+- Out-of-box compatibility with MCPatcher (HDTextureFix) and ModLoader.

 ![Launcher](https://i.imgur.com/CNB25rv.png)